markusunger/capstone/notes/React.md

 For that, React implements a _virtual DOM_ that sits between the application and the browser DOM.
 This virtual DOM uses a fast diffing algorithm to determine which parts of the browser DOM need to be updated, preventing unnecessary repainting and rerendering in the browser.

-While React can be written as part of a complex ecosystem with many helpers (Webpack, Parcel, ...) or as part of a toolbox that does all these configuration for you (`create-react-app`), at its core, React needs just the two aforementioned libraries.
+While React can be written as part of a complex ecosystem with many helpers (Webpack, Parcel, Babel, etc.) or as part of a toolbox that does all these configuration for you (`create-react-app`), at its core, React needs just the two aforementioned libraries.

 ```html
 <html>